jamainefacey-blip/pain-system-pack-b/README.md

 - Some components currently use structural placeholder blocks

 Changes:  - Added front end page that views projects from the projects.json file in built website.
+          - LOGIN goes to portal and can navigate to all admin related routes: automation/projects builder, vst, admin/projects etc
           - Admin page route to view all projects, add new projects and perform other CRUD operations.
 Even allows bulk edits.
 Search feature
+          -impeented automation/projects-buider to allow CRUD
             Note: Admin fetches and performs CRUD operations to the github file.
 So dont forget to set the required .env files
+            -moved all website pages into a website folder as per instructions. added api folder that holds routes to check if user is logged in, and admin another  route for making changes to projects.json

 ---